UK Economy: Productivity vs Growth

 gig economy.
 Undoubtedly the easy and cheap way out, and more likely to

 generate quick profits in the short-term, but highly detrimental to our national productivity as a whole.
-Employers
+AI however will force employers

-therefore need to improve their job offerings, both in terms of remuneration
+to slim down their workforces to remain competitive, and will therefore need to improve the job offerings for their highly skilled operatives, both in terms of remuneration

 and working conditions.
 Hopefully AI and the automation 'revolution' will help drive